MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 1. Perform one of the following actions:

-    - If the contact you want to call is listed in the **Recent** list, select the contact.
+    - If the contact you want to call displays in the **Recent** list, select the contact.

     - If the contact isn't listed in the **Recent** list, place your cursor in the **Search** box, and then in the holographic keyboard that appears, enter the person's name or email address.
 Use the **Microphone** button if you prefer to use your voice to enter the person's name in the **Search** box.